 As the student government of Southern Oregon University, and as part of the Oregon Student Association, ASSOU fights for issues that matter to students.
 In 2014, we secured $500,000 from the Oregon Legislature to prevent some cuts to programs and faculty positions at SOU.
 That victory would not have been possible without the persistence and dedication of SOU students.

-- Tuition affordability: cuts in state funding are the #1 reason schools like SOU must raise tuition and make cuts.
+- Reinvestment in Higher Education: cuts in state funding are the #1 reason schools like SOU must raise tuition and make cuts.
 State divestment means fewer opportunities for us and for those who come after.
 ASSOU is leading the Oregon Opportunity Movement to demand reinvestment in public universities and our future.

 - Fair housing: many students face unfair discrimination when looking for housing in Ashland.
 To make sure students applicants are assessed on individual merits and not on stereotypes, ASSOU is working to amend the local fair housing law.
 We hope to make housing ads that say "no students" a thing of the past.